-Such activity could be a part of the lesson on calculating the mean in grades 7 - 11.
+Such an activity could be a part of the lesson on calculating the mean in grades 7 – 11.

 There are countless ways of using social media use and sharing patterns.
 All of them involve different types of math which could help design social media strategies and achieve success.

 Is your child struggling with math?
 Try IntoMath today!